xplosionmind/quitsocialmedia.club/pages/Why.md

 Let's imagine I am an influencer and I want to move to another social networking platform (it may be Mastodon, Pixelfed, Friendica, Diaspora…), which is very little known and much less used, if compared to Social Media giantes everybody knows.
 How can I do it?
 Outside of my social media profiles, unless I have a great fanbase, I'd have no followers, no audience, no tool outside of the great Social Media platforms I used up to now.
 The only way I can continue to do my job is by building a new fanbase from scratch.

 This is a little mind experiment (and probably even not the most effective one) to give you an idea of how closed Social Media are.
 These platforms don't interact among each other, instead, they compete.
 If all of a sudden for some reason Twitter shuts down, there is no way to go on using Twitter anymore.
 Social Media as we know them are limited to and by the ones who own them, and it is as a world without them does not exist.
 We can prove the contrary.

+### Further Reading

+- [Data Liberation: A Step Toward Fixing Big Tech’s Competition Problems](https://thereboot.com/data-liberation-a-step-toward-fixing-big-techs-competition-problems/ "Data Liberation: A Step Toward Fixing Big Tech’s Competition Problems") by Gabriel Nicholas on [The Reboot](https://thereboot.com "The Reboot")
+- [Breaking Tech Open: Why Social Platforms Should Work More Like Email](https://thereboot.com/breaking-tech-open-why-social-platforms-should-work-more-like-email/ "Breaking Tech Open: Why Social Platforms Should Work More Like Email"), by Karissa McKelvey on [The Reboot](https://thereboot.com "The Reboot")

 <br>
 <br>